JohnSnowLabs/spark-nlp/docs/en/ocr.md

 modify_date: "2020-02-20"
 use_language_switchter: "Python-Scala-Java"
 ---
-Spark OCR provides set of Spark ML transformers/estimators that help users create and use OCR pipelines.
+Spark OCR provides a set of Spark ML transformers/estimators that help users create and use OCR pipelines.
-It built on top of Apache Spark and Tesseract OCR.
+It is built on top of Apache Spark and Tesseract OCR.

 # OCR Pipelines

-Using Spark OCR it possible to build pipelines for recognition text from:
+Using Spark OCR it is possible to build pipelines for text recognition from:
  - scanned image(s) (png, tiff, jpeg ...)
  - selectable PDF (that contains text layout)
  - not selectable PDF (that contains scanned text as an image)

-It contains set of tools for
+It contains a set of tools for:

  - PDF processing transformers which extract text and images from PDF files
  - Image pre-processing (scaling, binarization, skew correction, etc.) transformers